MIKAIA® Apps and AIs

 MIKAIA® Feature Sets

-MIKAIA® apps are currently available in three feature sets:
+MIKAIA® apps are currently available in these feature sets:

 • MIKAIA® lite – viewing, annotating, and converting slides: The free basic model offers numerous features.
 Download now.

-• MIKAIA® studio – offers an App Center with various image analysis apps and enables the creation and integration of custom AIs, all at a highly competitive price.
+• MIKAIA® studio – offers an App Center with a broad set of image analysis apps for IHC, mIF, FISH, CISH, and more, all at a highly competitive price.

 You already have MIKAIA® lite and want to switch to MIKAIA® studio?
 The upgrade to MIKAIA® studio is easily done by importing a license file.